jcelliott/inquire/README.md

 Inquire is a simple factoid question answering system written in Python.
 You ask a question and Inquire will try to answer it.
 This is still a work in progress, and the system currently only knows how to answer a few types of questions.
-You can see a demo of it running [here](http://inquire.exathread.com).
 Currently the system performs best with questions about people and places (e.g., "Who was the third Prime Minister of Canada?" or "What is the capital of Bangladesh?").